tensorflow/java/CONTRIBUTING.md

 Modifying the native op generation code (not the annotation processor) or the JavaCPP configuration (not the abstract Pointers) will require a complete build could be required to reflect the changes, otherwise `-Pdev` should be fine.

+### Native Builds

+In some cases, like when adding GPU support or re-generating op classes, you will need to re-build the native library.
+99% of this is building
+TensorFlow, which by default is configured for the [CI](.github/workflows/ci.yml).
+The build configuration can be customized using the same methods as
+TensorFlow, so if you're building locally, you may need to clone the [tensorflow](https://github.com/tensorflow/tensorflow) project, run its configuration script (`./configure`), and copy the resulting `.tf_configure.bazelrc` to `tensorflow-core-api`.
+This overrides the default options, and you can add to it manually (i.e. adding `build --copt="-g"` to build with debugging info).

 ### GPU Support

 Currently, due to build time constraints, the GPU binaries only support compute capacities 3.5 and 7.0.